0Deen/Yobraapp/README.md

 ## Conclusion

 By bridging the gap between mental health needs and available resources, YobraApp offers a scalable and effective solution to improve mental health care accessibility in Kenya.
-The integration of personalized feedback and remote monitoring positions MoodMap as a valuable tool in the fight against mental health challenges.
+The integration of personalized feedback and remote monitoring positions YobraApp as a valuable tool in the fight against mental health challenges.

 ---